TarpanRai/MyCodewarsSolutions/README.md

 # MyCodewarsSolutions
-Solutions for problems solved in Codewars.com
+My solutions for problems solved in Codewars.com
+All of the solutions are done using python